-[31] The Board notes the matter was dealt with on the papers.
-Ordinarily costs for a hearing would be in the order of \$1,000 but the Board has reduced this to \$500 being an amount the Board considers is reasonable for the Respondent to pay toward the costs and expenses of, and incidental to, the inquiry by the Board.
+[34] The Board notes the matter was to be dealt with on the papers.
+The Respondent required a hearing.
+Ordinarily costs for an on the papers hearing would be \$500 and amount which recognises the efficiencies of the process.
+As a hearing was required the costs were greater.
+As such the costs are set at \$750 an amount the Board considers is reasonable for the Respondent to pay toward the costs and expenses of, and incidental to, the inquiry by the Board.